Samchully3002/vitazen-backend/README.md

     CRUD Operations: Perform Create, Read, Update, and Delete operations on MongoDB.
     Redis Caching: Improve performance by caching frequently accessed data.
-    Kafka Integration: Asynchronous message processing with Apache Kafka for handling events such as user creation.
     Dockerized: Easily deploy the entire stack with Docker and Docker Compose.

 Architecture Overview